 “No matter how many times you’ve been on a cruise you’re going to have to participate in a muster drill,” McDaniel says.
 “Veteran cruisers especially say, ‘Ugh!
 I’ve been through this tons of times!’, but take it seriously.
 Pay attention.
 Know what your emergency escape routes are.”

 As McDaniel points out, you need to know what’s expected of passengers in case of an emergency, because you want to have that information at your fingertips in case something does happen.

-3. Buy travel insurance
+3. Buy Travel Insurance

-“At Cruise Critic we always encourage people to buy travel insurance.
-It gives you extra peace of mind, and it’s well worth the price .”
+“At Cruise Critic we always encourage people to buy travel insurance,” McDaniel says.
+“It gives you extra piece of mind.”

 As McDaniel notes, travel insurance can come in handy in many ways, whether you have to cancel or interrupt your cruise, have a medical emergency on board, or get ill in port.

 “It’s that extra blanket of protection,” she says.

 These tips can help you choose the best cruise travel insurance:

 While cruise ships have fully stocked medical facilities and credentialed medical professionals right on board, the cruise-ship clinic is very expensive, it’s charged to your room, and it’s out-of-network on most medical plans.

 For all those reasons, if you get sick on a cruise, you may need travel insurance with as much emergency medical expense coverage as you can get.